adamlacombe/file-to-sqlite/README.md

 --real=REAL        List of real fields. (multiple values allowed) --numeric=NUMERIC  List of numeric fields. (multiple values allowed) --primary=PRIMARY  Primary key.
+--append           If the table exists, this option allows to insert into it
+                   anyway.
 ```